ipftp

 get-empty-files:ignore

-this parameter will allow you to :
+allow you to :

-get the file and process as normal
+GET - get the file and process a zero-length file as a normal file

-default is ignore
+IGNORE - ignore it completely : default is ignore

 skip-files: Name of a file in /fip/fix/ftp for holding the names of files